Surface Laptop vs. Surface Pro 4: We compare prices, features and more

 The Surface Laptop’s single 720p front-facing camera was designed for students who don’t especially care how they look while chatting with one another.
 The Surface Pro 4’s front-facing 1080p 5MP camera places a bit more emphasis on professional Skype calls.
 The Surface Pro 4 also includes an 8MP rear camera to compete with the hordes of iPad owners who inexplicably choose to take digital pictures with a tablet.

 While the Surface Pro 4’s speakers are behind the tablet display (after frequent use, the right speaker on my unit is inoperable) the Surface Laptop puts its “omnisonic” speakers directly under the keyboard's Alcantara fabric.
-I haven’t tested the Laptop enough to know how well they sound, though removing them from behind the display created room for additional battery cells, a smart design decision.
+They offer a decided volume advantage over the Surface Pro 4, with a richer audio experience.
+I tend to use tablets and laptops on a keyboard drawer, and the Laptop's omnisonic speakers delivered a pleasing, slight reverb effect while playing back tracks with a strong bass line.
+While audiophiles will probably turn up their noses at both machines, the Laptop has a clear advantage here.

 Ports